 Happy World Password Day!
-As one of the leading password managers in the industry, the Dashlane team is excited to participate in the global celebration to remind consumers and businesses to change and protect their passwords.
+As one of the best password managers in the industry, the Dashlane team is excited to participate in the global celebration to remind consumers and businesses to change and protect their passwords.

 I’m sure you’re going to read countless blog posts, news articles, infographics, security roundups, and other materials on how to generate strong passwords today, but even if you follow every single rule in the book, is your “strong” password strong enough?